OpenBioSim/biosimspace/doc/source/tutorials/molecular_editing.rst

 8: 0.396 |e|
 )

-Bonded terms are stored internall as expressions using a buit-in computer algebra
+Bonded terms are stored internally as expressions using a buit-in computer algebra
 system:

 >>> for bond in ethanol._sire_object.property("bond").potentials():